wikihouseproject/Wren/README.md

 # WikiHouse Wren

-The language and rules for the Wikihouse structural system for 1-2 storey buildings, initially developed in the UK for European contexts.
+The language and rules for the Wikihouse structural system for 1-3 storey buildings, initially developed in the UK for European contexts.

 ![alt tag](https://github.com/wikihouseproject/Wren/blob/master/Images/Wren_overview.jpg)

 Wren components are CNC manufuctured using structural-grade timber panel materials (typically, plywood) and can be rapidly assembled to produce a structural chassis, onto which other components such as cladding, windows, doors can be fitted.

+Wren is in development.
 For full documentation on how Wren works and how you can contribute to its development, visit the [Wren wiki](https://github.com/wikihouseproject/Wren/wiki)

 ## Wren R&D Contributions